- 1.1 Can I defer my offer to a later intake into the course?

 Students must be physically fit to cope with the rigours of training and operational policing.

-- 1.4 Can I change from studying by distance education to being on campus?
+- 1.4 Can I change from online study to on campus?

 - Prior to an offer being made, you can request, in writing, to change study modes.